DavyCarvalho/DavyCarvalho/README.md

 ### Hi there 👋 I'm Davy

-I'm a Junior Developer from Blumenau, Brazil.
+I'm a Backend Developer from Blumenau, Brazil.

 <a href="https://www.linkedin.com/in/davy-carvalho-18bb381b8/">